gjlumsden/net-core-workshop/labs/03-distributing-net-core-cross-platform/02-distributing-net-core.md

     dotnet publish -c release -r win10-x64 --self-contained
     ```

-6. And now, for Ubuntu:
+6. Now let's run the executable we've just created.
+From the same directory, run:

     ```bash
+    .\bin\release\netcoreapp3.0\win10-x64\SelfContainedApp.exe
+    ```

+7. Let's now publish the application for Ubuntu:

+    ```bash
     dotnet publish -c release -r ubuntu.16.10-x64 --self-contained
     ```

-7. Explore the ```bin``` directory.
-Navigate to ".\bin\release\netcoreapp2.2".
+8. Explore the ```bin``` directory.
+Navigate to ".\bin\release\netcoreapp3.0".
 You'll find a directory for both Windows and Ubuntu.
 Each, with their respective executable as an self-contained deployment.

-8. Each of these applications can be executed, on their respective platform, without needing the .NET runtime to be installed.
+    > **Note:** Because we opted to publish a self contained application each of these applications can be executed, on their respective platform, without needing the .NET runtime to be installed.